qutebrowser/qutebrowser/misc/userscripts/README.md

 # Userscripts

+The following userscripts are included in the current directory.

 - [cast](./cast): Cast content on your Chromecast using [castnow][].
 Only [youtube-dl][] downloadable content.
 - [dmenu_qutebrowser](./dmenu_qutebrowser): Pipes history, quickmarks, and URL into dmenu.